 While not as extravagant as the villas in Tito’s Playground, the former Yugoslav leader’s summer residence retains its 50s charm and character in a leafy park on the shores of Lake Bled.

-Now a government run luxury hotel, you can stay in Tito’s top floor, 100 square metre presidential suite with its two bedrooms, two bathrooms, and unobstructed views of the lake.
+Now a government-run luxury hotel, you can stay in Tito’s top floor, 100 square metre presidential suite with its two bedrooms, two bathrooms, and unobstructed views of the lake.

 Regular rooms are surprisingly affordable for a former presidential residence.
 A double starts at €175 per night or a lake view suite for €220.
+Could be worse I suppose.

 If that’s not in your budget, do as I did and stick to the cafe located in a separate building designed for entertaining Tito’s guests.
 International movie stars, American presidents, kings and queens socialised with Tito and enjoyed this very view.